Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Once each group has a picture, have the captains turn the sheets over.

-- Ask students to think about words that describe their pictures and discuss their words with their group members.
+- Task students to share aloud words that describe their assigned picture and discuss their words with their group members.

 - Have them write their words within the margins of the sheet.